Syllabus Creation

 Please do not hesitate to reach out.
 My job as an instructor is to help ensure everyone in this class learns, feels cared for, and knows that they belong in this course and at UT.

-• Consider writing similar statements related to students with disabilities and include information about campus academic supports and religious holidays.
+• In addition to including a mental health resource statement, consider writing similar statements related to students with disabilities and include information about campus academic supports and religious holidays.

 • Include your email address so students can reliably reach you.
 Let students know your realistic turnaround time for responding to email.